 No, shrooms and LSD are different drugs.
 However, they belong to the same drug class and have similar effects.

-The primary difference between shrooms and LSD is that LSD is a synthetic drug, while shrooms are grown naturally.
+The primary difference between shrooms and LSD drugs is that LSD is a synthetic substance manufactured in a lab, while shrooms are grown naturally.

 Can A Person Become Addicted To Shrooms?